-Soil Management: It all starts with the soil.
+… How Important is Soil Management?
+It all starts with the soil.
 If we don’t build good soil…the rest doesn’t matter.
 How do we build great soil?

 - We have an extensive crop rotation plan to protect soil fertility and prevent soil diseases.

-- We plant cover crop to prevent soil erosion and to protect soil microbial communities.
+- We plant cover crops to prevent soil erosion and to protect soil microbial communities.

 - We incorporate fallow periods to “rest” the soil.

-- We conduct regular soil analysis…all under the watchful eye of a farmer with an advanced degree in soil science.
+- We conduct regular soil analysis.
 This analysis measures soil health as defined by nutrient, organic matter, and biological life levels.

 - We save seed to responsibly grow future healthy crops.